Physical Test - Training to do a Mile in 13:20 Minutes

 A possible approach is that you have a workout of about 30 minutes or so, in which you start with less running and more walking, and you slowly build up the running proportion of your workout.
 E.g., you could start with 1 minute of running and 2 minutes of walking (repeated 10 times).
 Maybe the next run/walk workout you do 90 seconds of running and 2 minutes of running (repeated 9 times for a workout of 31.5 minutes).

-Any improvement in the time spent running would be fantastic.
+Any improvement in the time spent running will help you towards your goal.
 It would be great if by the end of the four weeks you could do something like 6 minutes of running with 1 minute of walking for 4-5 times.

 Check out the Beginner Running Programs - Run/Walk Programs on this site.

-I'd recommend running for three or four times per week.
-Alternate a run/walk day with a rest day.
-A rest day does not mean no exercise at all.
+You could alternate a run/walk day with a rest day.
+But, a rest day does not mean no exercise at all.
 I'd still recommend getting a good 30 to 45 minute brisk walk in.
 Or do an alternative exercise activity that is not running, preferably cardio based.
 For example, exercise bike, elliptical, swim.

 Test yourself once a week